-In compliance with federal law, including the provisions of Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, and the Americans with Disabilities Act of 1990, Vanderbilt University does not discriminate on the basis of race, sex, religion, color, national or ethnic origin, age, disability, or military service in its administration of educational policies, programs, or activities; its admissions policies; scholarship and loan programs; athletic or other University-administered programs; or employment.
-In addition, the University does not discriminate on the basis of sexual orientation consistent with University non-discrimination policy.
-Inquiries or complaints should be directed to the Opportunity Development Officer, Baker Building, VU Station B #351809, Nashville, Tennessee 37235-1809.
-Telephone (615) 322-4705 (V/TDD); fax (615) 343-4969.
+Vanderbilt University is committed to encouraging and sustaining a learning and work community that is free from prohibited discrimination, harassment, and retaliation.
+In compliance with federal law, including the provisions of Title VI and Title VII of the Civil Rights Act of 1964, Title IX of the Education Amendments of 1972, Sections 503 and 504 of the Rehabilitation Act of 1973, the Americans with Disabilities Act (ADA) of 1990, the ADA Amendments Act of 2008, Executive Order 11246, the Vietnam Era Veterans Readjustment Assistance Act of 1974 as amended by the Jobs for Veterans Act, the Uniformed Services Employment and Reemployment Rights Act, as amended, and the Genetic Information Nondiscrimination Act of 2008, Vanderbilt University does not discriminate against individuals on the basis of their race, sex, sexual orientation, gender identity, religion, color, national or ethnic origin, age, disability, military service, covered veterans status, or genetic information in its administration of educational policies, programs, or activities; admissions policies; scholarship and loan programs; athletic or other University-administered programs; or employment.
+In addition, the University does not discriminate against individuals on the basis of their gender expression.

-While the Equal Opportunity, Affirmative Action, and Disability Services is the unit formally charged with oversight for such matters, students with questions or concerns are also welcome to contact any member of the Blair administration for assistance.
+While the Equal Opportunity and Access office (615.343.9336) is the unit formally charged with oversight for such matters, students with questions or concerns are also welcome to contact any member of the Blair administration for assistance.